 About 6.4 million people from Kenya’s urban population live in informal settlements, while an estimated 60% of the capital city Nairobi’s residents live in slums.
 In rural areas, the problem is characterized by poor quality housing and a lack of basic services, such as clean drinking water.
 In addition, 68% of Kenyans lack land documentation or tenure security.
 The Kenyan government has made adequate and affordable housing one of its priorities to bridge the housing deficit.
 However, the delivery of housing is the responsibility of county governments, which often lack adequate resources.

 How Habitat addresses the need

 Through our advocacy program, we empower women and other vulnerable groups to secure land tenure through formal and informal mechanisms of land ownership.
-We also support county government policymakers to promote policies, laws and systems and practices that advance access to adequate and affordable improved housing conditions and living standards.
+We also support county government policymakers to promote policies, laws, systems and practices that ensure access to adequate and affordable housing and improved living standards.

 What you can do

-Go to habitat.org/donate and designate your gift to Habitat Kenya.
+Please visit habitat.org/donate and select “Designate your donation” to donate to Habitat Kenya.

 The Global Village program is resuming in select locations in Africa, Kenya being one of them until a safe and quality experience can be provided at scale worldwide.
 Please visit habitat.org/gv for more information and updates.

 Habitat affiliates in the U.S. support the international work through an annual tithe.
 For additional information, email [email protected] or contact your local Habitat organization.